-We have 11 CLCs in action across the county, including 2 joint area committees in the Arun area, each made up of a number of electoral divisions.
+We have 11 CLCs in action across the county, including two joint area committees in the Arun area, each made up of a number of electoral divisions.

 Joint committees function in the same way as all other CLCs, except that their membership also includes local district and parish councillors.
 As a result of this they also discuss local district and parish issues and, where appropriate, make decisions and recommendations on these.

 Meetings are open for anyone to attend.
-They are usually held in the evening and normally last for 2 hours.
-Each CLC will meet formally 3 times a year, at a venue within their area, and it is in these meetings that the Committee's decisions are made.
+They are usually held in the evening and normally last for two hours.
+Each CLC will meet formally three times a year, at a venue within their area, and it is in these meetings that the Committee's decisions are made.

 County Local Committees are designed to ensure that local people can help shape the services provided by the County Council.
-This includes, amongst other things, schools, libraries, roads and pavements, adults and children’s services and the Fire and Rescue Service.
+This includes, amongst other things, schools, libraries, roads and pavements, adults' and children’s services and the Fire & Rescue Service.

 Services must address your needs; that’s why your voice is important.
 Many of the decisions that used to be taken at County Hall are now being made at local level by CLCs and, thanks to the Community Initiative Fund, there is also a limited budget that can be directed to start up local projects, which will benefit your local community.